GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 [sample code in the API explainer](https://github.com/WICG/trust-token-api#sample-api-usage).

 {% Aside 'caution' %}
-The code in this post uses version 2 of the API.
+The code in this post uses updated syntax available since Chrome 88.
 {% endAside %}

 Imagine that a user visits a news website (`publisher.example`) which embeds